-In December 2019, we entered into equity distribution agreements with Wedbush Securities, Inc. ("Wedbush"), Cantor Fitzgerald & Co., and Ladenburg Thalmann & Co., Inc. (each, a "Sales Agent"), under which we have the ability to issue and sell shares of our common stock, from time to time, through the Sales Agents, up to an aggregate offering price of \$35.0 million in an ATM Program.
-This ATM Program replaced the February 2018 ATM Program discussed below.
-As of March 31, 2020, we had remaining capacity to sell up to \$31.9 million of common stock under the ATM Program.
+In February 2018, we entered into equity distribution agreements with Cantor Fitzgerald & Co. ("Cantor"), Ladenburg Thalmann & Co., Inc., and Wedbush Securities, Inc. (each a "Sales Agent"), under which we have the ability to issue and sell shares of our common stock, from time to time, through the Sales Agents, up to an aggregate offering price of \$35.0 million in what is commonly referred to as an "at-the-market" ("ATM") program.
+As of March 31, 2019, we had remaining capacity to sell up to an additional \$31.8 million of common stock under the ATM program.